Freeze granulation of powders

 Pressing is the dominating shaping technique for ceramics and powder metals.
-Submicron and/or composite powders require adequate preparation to achieve a pressing performance that ensures dense compaction into a homogeneous state.
+Submicron and/or composite powders require adequate preparation to achieve pressing performance that ensures dense compaction into a homogeneous state prior to sintering.

 Conventional powder granulation methods (spray drying, sieve granulation etc) show drawbacks.
-Migration phenomena cause inhomogeneities and hard granules that do not disintegrate properly during pressing.
+Migration phenomena cause inhomogeneities, cavities and hard granules that do not disintegrate properly during pressing.

-Nanopowders can be granulated and dried into a powder and then re-dispersed to nanopowders again avoiding agglomeration (aggregates) of nanoparticles, which is not possible with other granulation methods like spray drying.
+Owing to the weak inter-granular bonding, even nanopowders can be freeze granulated and then easily be re-dispersed into nanopowders again, avoiding agglomeration (aggregates) of nano-particles which is not possible with other granulation methods like spray drying.

 Free-flowing granules with a wide granule size distribution (50–500 micron).
 Lower granule and tap density vs spray-dried granules.
 Spray-frozen and freeze-dried granules of a composite material, see photo below.

 Freeze granulation has shown to be a competitive technique for the manufacture of granules for pressing owing to its ability to preserve the material homogeneity and enhance the pressing performance.